 He actually came really close to the very end in the story Xuthal of the Dusk after defeating Thog.

-Magic is Evil: Mostly.
-Even Pelias in the original stories was on Conan's side and nevertheless managed to creep him out so badly that Conan felt no friendship for him after, a circumstance so odd that Conan muses on it.
+Magic Is Evil: Mostly.
+Even Pelias in The Scarlet Citadel, while using his arts to Conan's benefit, managed to creep him out so badly that Conan felt no friendship for him afterward - a circumstance so odd that Conan muses on it.
 In Hour of the Dragon the priests of Asura and the witch woman Conan meets in the hills are at least neutral.
-Epimetreus, or his spirit at least is the only absolutely clear example of white magic although, being opposed to Set and Thoth-Amon it can be inferred that the offscreen priest of Ibis in "The God in the Bowl" is a good guy.
+The spirit of Epimetreus is the only absolutely clear example of white magic... although it can be inferred that the offscreen priest of Ibis in "The God in the Bowl" is a good guy.
+In the film the Wizard of the Mounds brings Conan back from the edge of death, but the process is all but stated to be a Deal with the Devil that costs Valeria her life.

 Manly Tears: When finding his son Conn after he was kidnapped by a witch.